SianJade/keto-subscription-box/README.md

 Businesses who wish to stock their own keto-friendly products in the box could also see a benefit to themselves from this service as there is potential for their products and brand to be introduced to new clients, which in turn could create new, returning customers to their business if the clients like their products which are featured in the box.

 The site itself allows for customers to customize their box contents to an extent.
 The contents of each month's box will always be unknown until the customer receives the box, however, the option is available for customers to input any dietary restrictions, allergies, or food intolerances upon the creation of their account via a small form with dropdown menus - this ensures customers are not receiving items which they cannot use in their box each month, or putting them at risk of exposure to allergens - these preferences will be saved for future reference along with the rest of the customer's information.
-These preferences can be updated at any time via the update account page.

 The site also allows for purchases of individual items via a seperate online shop, where users can purchase items featured in past boxes as well as products which have not been featured in boxes at all.
 This allows users who do not wish to receive unknown items each month, or who perhaps cannot afford to pay for a monthly box to still browse and purchase keto products that they wish to try or that they know they will like.
-The store allows for users to filter products by their price, dietary restrictions, or by ingredients in order to filter out any products that contain potential allergens.
+The store allows for users to filter products by their price, or item category such as drinks or snacks for ease of browsing.

 ## User Stories
 ### User Story One: